chef-training/elegant_tests/README.md

-# Extending Cookbooks
+# Elegant Tests

-This is the repository dedicated for developing **Eloquent Tests**.
+This is the repository dedicated for developing **Elegant Tests**.

 ## Abstract / Description

 The tests you write across all your cookbooks require as much or more effort than maintaining the cookbooks that you have written.
 Quite a bit of boilerplate code is required to verify all the recipes, resources, and helpers.
 This also means quite a bit of duplication between cookbooks.

-In this workshop you will use techniques to bring eloquence to your cookbook’s tests by eliminating redundancy, rebuilding common patterns into helpers, and extracting those helpers into a portable library of code.
+In this workshop you will use techniques to bring elegant to your cookbook’s tests by eliminating redundancy, rebuilding common patterns into helpers, and extracting those helpers into a portable library of code.

 * Refactoring tests for elegance